amphp/ext-uv/README.md

 ##### *Description*

-returns current uv type. (this is not libuv function.)
+returns current uv type. (this is not libuv function. util for php-uv)

 ##### *Parameters*